AnnaRaman/MS3/README.md

 -   User registration

--   Form
+-   Forms

 Features Left to Implement
-In order to improve the site’s potential, I would like to add an API and fetch data that corresponds to the calories/abv of the cocktails.
-However, I could not find an API that would do so.
+In order to improve the site’s potential, I would like to add an API and fetch data so that theres already is a substantial amount of data to faciliate the demonstration of the apps features.

 ### TECHNOLOGIES